header logo

 1. If the ball bursts on its way into the goal, the goal will not be counted

-The lawmaker believed that the ball should always be in an intact condition so this law was born.
-If the ball is not intact, the match must be paused to replace the ball with a new one.
-In the Champions League, there was a situation where the ball exploded but the goal was still recognized.
-Perhaps because in that situation, it is too difficult for the referee to recognize that the ball exploded and the player did not even know this rule existed.
+Football's governing bodies believed that the ball should always be intact, thus this rule was introduced.
+If the ball is not intact, the match must be paused to replace it.
+In the Champions League, there was an incident in which the ball burst, but the goal was still awarded.
+Perhaps in that situation, it was too difficult for the referee to notice that the ball had burst, and even the players were unaware of this rule.

 2. A yellow card for excessive celebration by a player will be retained, even if the goal is not awarded

-Explanation by the rule makers: Even though the goal is disallowed, the impact of the celebration on the audience remains the same as if the goal were awarded.
-Therefore, don't be surprised if you receive a yellow card even though the goal is not counted.
+According to the rule makers: Even though the goal is disallowed, the impact of the celebration on the audience remains the same as if the goal had been awarded.
+Therefore, don't be surprised if you receive a yellow card even though the goal is disallowed.

 You will still get a yellow card even if the goal is denied